Delivering content in the most efficient way to enable Technicians to safely and effectively complete tasks.

 Integration between the PLM and the Content Delivery Platform ensures the correct parts required for a particular task are identified in the task content.

 When task based content is changed based on feedback from the Technician (See User contributions), integration between the CM system and the Content Delivery Platform ensures the change is correctly incorporated into source content.

 The source content could be in a Content Management System, PLM or other core system.
 This ensures valuable feedback from Technicians is captured for future use.

-Technicians benefit from working ‘hands free’ when viewing task content using Augmented Reality (AR) devices.
-Standard AR devices can be integrated with your Content Delivery Platform, which reduce the time required to access content and enable Technicians to work with both hands.
+Technicians benefit from working ‘hands free’ when viewing task content using Extended Reality devices.
+Standard Extended Reality devices can be integrated with your Content Delivery Platform.
+These devices reduce time from intent (reading the content) to action (performing the task) minimising back and forth, and enabling Technicians to work with both hands.

 Highlighting changes to task content (like change bars in Printed/PDF publications) which contain links to descriptions of the change and reasons for change.
 In many industries it’s important for Technicians to understand how and why changes were made.

 Task based content for manufacturing and service can contain links to graphical Bills of Materials/Service Bills of Materials and Illustrated Parts Catalogs to ensure correct parts are easily identified and obtained.